 CCSG 20500.
 Energy: Science, Technology, and Human Usage.
 100 Units.

 CCSG 20700.
-Climate Change Justice: The Ethical and Moral Dimensions of Climate Change.
+Climate Change: Law and Ethics.
 100 Units.

 Climate change raises central issues of justice and morality.
 Some countries or places have emitted far more carbon dioxide than other countries or places.
 The most vulnerable places are often poor and have had relatively low emissions.
 In addition, because carbon dioxide stays in the atmosphere for centuries, decisions today affect people who will be alive in the distant future.
 This course will address issues of justice and climate change, exploring what obligations of people living in one country or time have to people living in other countries or times.
 We will ask what the resolution of those issues means for policies to address climate change.
 Students should be prepared to take all sides of these issues, including positions that they are deeply uncomfortable with.

 CCSG 20900.
-The Politics and Law of Climate Change and Energy.
+Politics and Law of Climate Change and Energy.
 100 Units.

 CCSG 21100.
 Climate Change: Impacts and Adaptation.
 100 Units.